EuroProofNet/europroofnet.github.io/_pages/conferences.md

 - 26-31 May 2024: [25th Conference on Logic for Programming, Artificial Intelligence and Reasoning](http://www.lpar-25.info) (LPAR'24), Mauritius

+- 20-24 May 2024: [1st International Workshop on Highlights in Organizing and Optimizing Proof-logging Systems](https://jakobnordstrom.se/WHOOPS24/) (WHOOPS'24), Copenhagen, Denmark

 - 6 May - 16 August 2024: [Trimester on Prospects of formal mathematics](https://www.him.uni-bonn.de/programs/future-programs/future-trimester-programs/prospects-of-formal-mathematics/description/), Hausdorff research institute for mathematics, Bonn, Germany

 - 22-23 April 2024: [Workshop on Theory and Applications of Craig Interpolation and Beth Definability](https://cibd.bitbucket.io), Amsterdam, Netherlands